-(a) Valuations are provided by the appropriate Appraisal District as of November 3, 2015.
+(a) Valuations are provided by the appropriate Appraisal District.
 Due to various factors including tax protests and disputes, such valuations change over time; therefore, they may vary slightly from those disclosed in the District's bond offering documents or the District's annual bond disclosure filings.